College Factual by our College Data Analytics Team

 Baltimore, Maryland

-Read full report on Environmental Engineering at Johns Hopkins University
+Read more about Environmental Engineering at Johns Hopkins University

 2

-Out of the 2 schools in the Schools for a Master’s Highly Focused on Environmental Engineering Major in Maryland that were part of this year’s ranking, University of Maryland - Baltimore County landed the #2 spot on the list.
-Located in Baltimore, Maryland, this fairly large public school awarded 2 diplomas to qualified masters’s environmental engineering students in 2020-2021.
+You’ll join some of the best and brightest minds around if you attend University of Maryland - Baltimore County.
+The school came in at #2 for the Schools for a Master’s Highly Focused on Environmental Engineering Major in Maryland.
+Located in Baltimore, Maryland, this fairly large public school awarded 2 diplomas to qualified masters’s environmental engineering students in 2021-2022.

-The low undergrad student loan default rate of 3.1% is a good sign that students have an easier time paying off their loans than they might at other schools.
-For comparison, the national default rate is 10.1%.
+The undergrad student loan default rate at the school is 1.1%, which is quite low when compared to the national default rate of 10.1%.
 Students who start out at the school are likely to stick around.
 The freshman retention rate is 87%.

 Notes and References